danielendeg/nugetpackageupdate/specs/DICOM/DICOMCast/Dicom-cast failures and retry.md

  Examples: Server Too Busy Exception from FHIR, Timeout waiting for response from FHIR

  **Retry Policy for Transient Errors**
- 1. Retry the same entry with exponential back off (or a similar backoff policy)
+ 1. Retry the same entry with exponential back off (or a similar back-off policy)
     1. Log each failure
  1. Do not process additional change feed entries until retry this one x amount of times
  1. After x times, mark it as un-processable, log an error and then move onto the next entry